Diver Propulsion Vehicle: The Complete Guide (2026)

 DPV training progresses through four levels aligned with PADI, NAUI, TDI, and SSI: recreational specialty (open water), introductory overhead, full cave/wreck DPV pilot, and technical decompression operations.
 The PADI DPV Specialty covers recreational open-water use.
 The NAUI Technical Overhead DPV Diver qualification requires a prerequisite of NAUI Cave II or Mine II or Technical Decompression Diver plus a minimum of 50 logged dives in the chosen overhead environment.

 Five core skills are taught across all DPV training programmes, with progressive complexity at each level.
-First, neutral buoyancy and horizontal trim under tow: a DPV must not drive a diver deeper or shallower than planned depth; a downward body angle under tow can drive the diver to dangerous depths with no warning.
+First, neutral buoyancy and horizontal trim under tow: a DPV must not drive a diver deeper or shallower than planned depth.
 Second, team formations: single-file in narrow passages, paired in wider sections.
-Third, navigation console operation: managing compass, dive computer, and depth gauge simultaneously while maintaining control of the DPV.
+Third, navigation console operation: managing compass, dive computer, and depth gauge simultaneously.
 Fourth, failure scenario drills — runaway scooter (stuck trigger), flooded battery compartment, propeller fouling, and complete power failure mid-penetration.
 Fifth, buoyancy management under power: DPV speed masks the feedback cues that alert a diver to buoyancy drift, requiring constant active monitoring.

 Training and certifying agencies: